 It’s a good question and I wonder it myself.
 My journey was not a linear one, but it was damn fun.
-And being a puppeteer makes me the most interesting person at any party, unless there is a celeb there, of course.
-Then I just leave because I can’t handle not being the center of attention.
+And being a puppeteer makes me an interesting person at any party.

 Me being the center of attention.
 Photo by Richard Termine.

 The thing about puppetry is that it can seem inaccessible to people who just wants a little taste or who might be starting their journey down the path.

 Puppeteers are fascinating, innovative people, but - I imagine in any niche industry - it can be exclusive.
 Deep in the puppet world, the work can become meta and abstract.
 Inaccessible to the public.

 There’s a language we all speak, like we puppeteers have secret meetups in seedy speakeasies.

 Puppetry is a joyful, innovative, magical art form that should embrace all humans who express any interest at all.